Zasilkovna/virtuemart3/README.md

 ### Installation

-The current version of the module is available on the github in the repository https://github.com/Zasilkovna/virtuemart3.
+The current version of the module is available on GitHub in the repository https://github.com/Zasilkovna/virtuemart3.
-To download the module directly as a zip package, click the button **Clone or download** and choose an option **Download ZIP**.
+To download the module directly as a zip package, click the button **Clone or download** and choose the option **Download ZIP**.

 To install the plug-in, you need to do the following: